poko1/Android-StackOverflow/README.md

 * If folder and file names are left unchanged, no need to edit the .php files.
 Otherwise, update the file paths in the code for index.php, trending.php and     	         mostvoted.php

+*Apart from that, the website also has vertical and horizontal scroll bars and is adjustable to mobile screen*

 # APIs Used:

 The API documentation of Stack Overflow was studied and necessary filters were custom added to retrieve desired data.